 MARY DORIA RUSSELL was born in suburban Chicago in 1950.
 Her mother was a Navy nurse and her father was a Marine Corps drill sergeant.
 She and her younger brother Richard consequently developed a dismaying vocabulary at an early age.
 She learned discretion at Sacred Heart Catholic elementary school; how to diagram sentences at Glenbard East High; cultural anthropology at the University of Illinois; social anthropology at Northeastern University in Boston; and received her doctorate in biological anthropology from the University of Michigan.

 Their son Daniel was born in Zagreb in 1985.
 Dan is a graduate of Columbia College of Chicago’s superb film production program with concentrations in cinematography, editing and screenwriting.
-He is now a Hollywood film and digital media editor with wide experience in television, movies, documentaries, and commercials.
+He is now a film and digital media editor with wide experience in television, movies, documentaries, and commercials.